 While the Pixel 7 has a great display all things considered, the Galaxy S23 is simply leagues better.
 It’s got Samsung’s latest technology and it beats just about everything else on the market, even the iPhone 14.

 Samsung Galaxy S23 vs. Google Pixel 7: Cameras

-Samsung Galaxy S23 vs. Google Pixel 7: Performance and battery life
+Samsung Galaxy S23 vs. Google Pixel 7: Performance